-Today, these image centric networks are mainstream, and they’ve long haul in front of them.
-This movement from text to photo/image in social media has been boon for B2C marketing for e-commerce industry.
+Today, these image-centric networks are mainstream, and they’ve a long haul in front of them.
+This movement from text to photo/image in social media has been boon for B2C marketing for the e-commerce industry.

 So, if you’ve haven’t jumped on the bandwagon then do it now.
 As a marketer, I’m keeping a close watch on both Pinterest and Tumblr, their outreach and popularity in India.

 In the digital marketing industry, we have witnessed from text, blogging, article submission to image, infographics, video blogging, micro-video, and others.
 The most interesting of all are micro-videos, GIFs and video blogging that I still find amusing and amazing at the same time.